haamedmomeni/temp-model/README.md

 # Predictive Model Dashboard

 ## Overview

-This repository contains the code for a HTML dashboard designed to visualize and analyze predictive models' performance.
-The dashboard is live and can be accessed [here](https://temp-model-dash.onrender.com/).
+This repository hosts the code for a dynamic HTML dashboard designed to visualize and evaluate the performance of predictive models.
+The dashboard is interactive and publicly accessible at [temp-model-dash.onrender.com](https://temp-model-dash.onrender.com/).

 ### Screenshot
 ![Predictive Model Dashboard Screenshot](/src/screenshot.png "Dashboard Overview")

-## Features
+## Key Features

-The dashboard showcases the predictive capabilities of our models through various interactive charts.
-It provides a comparison between observed data and predictions, highlighting the model's precision with maximum error rates.
+- **Interactive Charts**: Explore predictive model accuracy with charts that compare observed data against model predictions.
+- **Custom Data Ranges**: Select specific data ranges for detailed analysis by adjusting the start and end hours.
+- **Real-time Data Processing**: View the latest results with data dynamically updated to reflect current metrics.
+- **Responsive Design**: Access the dashboard on any device, optimized for both desktop and mobile viewing.

 ### Graphical Representations Include:
 - Training Data (Differential Y motion)